enolive/why-tdd/why-tdd.md

 ## Programming becomes boring

 * no more thrill
-    * when touching an unfamiliar piece of code
-    * when rewriting parts of the application
-* no more crossword puzzles when reading code
+* no more crossword puzzles

 ## (Almost) forgot how to use a debugger

 * Debugging is a cool technique, but rarely used in our code base
-* Even when used, much easier

-* more entry points to the (possibly) broken feature
-* less break points
-* no conditional break points
-* no long watch list
+* No need to use advanced debugging features

 > debugging is when a dev surrenders to the complexity of the code.